josephinekchen/cryptoasset-security-playbook/README.md

 - **Threat:** An attacker steals devices (such as computers and mobile devices) in an attempt to to gain access to logged-in services or stored information and credentials.
 - **Prevention:** Ensure every device is hardened so its data cannot be accessed without credentials.
 Refer to [Hardening Computers](#hardening-computers) and [Hardening Mobile Devices](#hardening-mobile-devices).
 - **Remediation:** TODO

-## Best Practices

-### Passwords

-The following password policy should be adopted:

-- Use a unique password for each service.
-Shared passwords will make an otherwise limited attack have a much wider effect.
-- Use strong passwords.
-A sequence of common words (e.g. "securityforcryptoassets") tends to be highly secure and memorable (unlike short sequences of random characters, e.g. "w7Ro2mcA").
-Refer to [this](https://baekdal.com/thoughts/password-security-usability/) and [this](https://xkcd.com/936/) for more details.

-### Two-Factor Authentication

-Two-factor authentication (2FA), or more broadly, multi-factor authenticator (MFA), prevents attackers from gaining access to your services by only stealing your credentials.

-TODO

-### Hardening Computers

-Depending on your platform, refer to the following resources:

-- **macOS (OS X):** A comprehensive guide for hardening macOS devices is available [here](https://github.com/drduh/macOS-Security-and-Privacy-Guide).

-### Hardening Mobile Devices

-Depending on your platform, refer to the following resources:

-- **iOS:** Simple checklists suitable for individuals and small organizations can be found [here](https://security.utexas.edu/handheld-hardening-checklists/ios) and [here](https://ecn.io/ios-hardening-guide-df60535c6c5).
-A more comprehensive guide can be found [here](https://www.asd.gov.au/publications/protect/ios-hardening-guide.htm).

 ## Checklist